drduh/YubiKey-Guide/README.md

 ## GitHub

-YubiKey can be used to sign Git commits and tags, and authenticate [SSH to GitHub](https://github.com/settings/keys).
+Use YubiKey to sign Git commits and tags and to authenticate to GitHub over SSH.
+To authenticate, first add the exported SSH public key to [GitHub SSH keys](https://github.com/settings/keys).

 Configure the signing key: